estebanmunchjones2019/react-hooks-article/readme.md

     // let's register the components when they call this hook for the first time by
     // pushing their corresponding setCounter function into the listeners array useEffect(() => {
-    //when the component did mount, its corresponding setCounter function is added to the list, as a pointer, like all functions listeners.push(setCounter);
+    //when the component did mount, its corresponding setCounter function is added to the list, as a pointer listeners.push(setCounter);

     //There's an unmounting clean up function (which is a closure), that de-registers the component from the listeners